 On 5 June 1916, HMS Hampshire left the Royal Navy’s anchorage at Scapa Flow, Orkney, bound for Russia.
 The Secretary of State for War, Lord Kitchener, was on board as part of a diplomatic and military mission aimed at boosting Russia’s efforts on the Eastern Front.

 At about quarter to nine in the evening, in stormy conditions and within two miles of Orkney’s northwest shore, she struck a mine laid by German submarine U-75.
-Only 12 crewmen survived.
+Only twelve survived.

-The full list of names of those who were lost on both vessels, along with the list of survivors, are listed on this website – click on the links above.
-Please note that in due to course we hope to develop this to include a much more detailed profile of all the casualties and survivors, rank, serial number, age etc. Further information and updates on progress can be found on our blog: kitchenerhampshire.wordpress.com
+The full lists of names of those who were lost on both vessels, along with the list of survivors, are listed on this website.

+Go to our Casualties page to see the individual lists.
+Further information and updates on progress can be found on our blog: